American Rhinoceros

 And down will come baby, cradle and all.

 The drafts had been attempts to take “Rock a Bye Baby” as the template for a commentary on American public life in February, 2022.
-The Baby and cradle on the top of the tree is rocked by gale force winds.
-We hear the boughs of the old tree creaking.
-But if and when the bough breaks and Baby and cradle do fall, we can only hope the Baby-lovers with chain-saws don’t cut down the tree and turn it into sawdust.
+When the baby on the tree top is rocked by gale force winds, we hear the boughs of the old oak tree creaking.
+If and when the bough breaks and Baby and cradle do fall, we can only hope the chain-saw rescue crew doesn’t cut down the tree and turn it into sawdust.

 The Origins of “Rock a Bye Baby”